 - Betancourt TS, Ng LC, Kirk CM, et al. Family-based prevention of mental health problems in children affected by HIV and AIDS: an open trial.
-Aids.
 2014;28(Suppl 0):S1-S10.

 - Betancourt TS, Ng LC, Kirk CM, et al. Family-based promotion of mental health in children affected by HIV: a pilot randomized controlled trial.
 Journal of child psychology and psychiatry, and allied disciplines.
 2017;58(8):922-930.